 Score: 5 Connecticut has mild summer months that could benefit from the cooling properties of DV technology.
 Improved air distribution can reduce ventilation air heating requirements in colder climates due to very high ventilation effectiveness.

 In regions with lower outdoor humidity, DV can increase the number of economizer hours that can be used to save air conditioning energy.
-Considering the temperature stratification resulting from DV, increased economizer hours can also be expected in high humidity region through an increase of return air temperature.
+Considering the temperature stratification resulting from DV, increased economizer hours can also be expected in high-humidity regions through an increase in return air temperature.

 Price Industries, an HVAC supplier, identified regions in the Midwest and Northwest as having significant energy savings potential for DV.

-Track Record with other Program Administrators
+Track Record with Other Program Administrators

 Score: 3